garethcmurphy/asdc_structure_talk/PITCHME.md

 ---

 ### ASDC pipeline
-- pipeline is written in Python
+- The pipeline is written in Python 3
 - MDAP written in C++
-- Datatypes are implemented as Django models
+- Telemetry types are implemented as Django models

 ---
-### Example datatype
+### Illustrative example of telemetry

 ```
 class MXGSTGFObservation(ASIMBase):